SUNET/cnaas-nms/docs/reporef/index.rst

 managed network, but then overridden for a specific device type that needs custom NTP servers.
 The inheritence is defined in these steps:
 Global -> Fabric -> Core/Dist/Access -> Group -> Device specific.
+One modification to this rule are fields defined in `SETTINGS_KEYS_TO_MERGE`, which instead will merge global settings with group settings.
+It will prioritize group settings if the entries in the keys collide.
+The default settings to merge are `prefix_sets` and `routing_policies`.
 The directory structure looks like this:

 - global